 PostgreSQL’s architecture includes several components, such as the query planner, executor, and optimizer, which work together to manage and optimize SQL queries.
 It also includes a transaction manager that enforces atomicity, consistency, isolation, and durability (ACID) properties to ensure data integrity.

-PostgreSQL’s architecture is optimized for complex queries involving multiple tables, making it a good choice for applications that require complex data modeling.
-PostgreSQL is good for a primary transactional database or as a data source.
+PostgreSQL’s architecture is optimized for complex queries involving multiple tables, making it a good choice for applications that require complex data modeling and can benefit from its various scaling options.

 On the other hand, MongoDB is a NoSQL database that stores data in a flexible, document-oriented format.
 It uses modified JSON to store data and provides a rich query language for retrieving and manipulating data.
 MongoDB’s architecture is based on a distributed system model, where data is spread across multiple servers.